JuliaPoo/Collection-of-CTF-Writeups/RARCTF-2021/Mini-A3S/README.md

 1. Trits are used instead of bits.
 This means working in `GF(3)` instead of `GF(2)`.
 2. The key expansion allows for keys larger than a round key.
 This means recovering the last round key isn't enough to recover the original key.
 This will become relevant later.

-We are also given `3^9` plaintext and ciphertext pairs, and we have to recover the original key used in order to get the flag.
+We are also given `3^9` plaintext and ciphertext pairs and we have to recover the original key used in order to get the flag.

 ## Metadata

 So again I didn't solve this challenge during the CTF, but I really liked this challenge so here we are.
 This is by far the hardest CTF challenge I've solved so thanks for the great run!

-This writeup is _long_, it took me a while to write everything down.
+Also, this writeup is _long_, it took me a while to write everything down.

 # Some A3S Background

 As mentioned before, A3S is very similar to [AES](https://en.wikipedia.org/wiki/Advanced_Encryption_Standard).
 A3S operates on a state of `27` trits, arranged as `3x3` trytes (`3` trits to a tryte, kinda like `8` bits to a byte).
 The plaintext is converted to this state, which then passes through some operations, and the final state is then converted to the ciphertext.

-Just like AES, A3S has the operations for encryption `sub`, `shift_rows`, `mix_columns`, `add_round_key`.
+Just like AES, A3S has the operations for encryption: `substitute`, `shift_rows`, `mix_columns`, `add_round_key`.
 More details in the [challenge pdf](chal/help.pdf).

 An important thing to note is that `shift_rows`, `mix_columns` and `add_round_key` are all linear operations on the state.
-In a secure implementation, the `sub` would be the crucial component ensuring the cipher isn't affine, which is Very Very Bad™.
+In a secure implementation, the `substitute` would be the crucial component ensuring the cipher isn't affine, which is Very Very Bad™.
 See my solution for the challenge [A3S](../A3S).
 The lookup table for this substitution is the all important `SBOX`.

-The key expansion for A3S relies on `sub` as well to ensure the key expansion isn't affine.
+The key expansion for A3S relies on `substitute` as well to ensure the key expansion isn't affine.
 This will be important later.

 # The Vuln

 From now on, assume we are working with `GF(3)` unless stated otherwise.
-This means if you were to see say `2+2`, take modulo 3 and have `2+2=1`.
+This means if you were to see, say, `2+2`, take modulo 3 and we have `2+2=1`.

-I shamefully didn't notice when solving [A3S](../A3S) but the author provided a hint in the [A3S source](chal/mini.py): A comment `Secure enough ig` right above the SBOX.
+I shamefully didn't notice when solving [A3S](../A3S) but the author provided a hint in the [A3S source](chal/mini.py): A comment `Secure enough ig` right above the SBOX that's also present in the [A3S](../A3S) challenge.

-But yes!
-Just like it's child challenge, the SBOX is vulnerable.
-This can be seen by plotting it's difference distribution table, which is plotting `a+b` over `SBOX[a] + SBOX[b]`.
+So yes!
+Just like its child challenge, the SBOX is vulnerable.
+This can be seen by plotting its difference distribution table, which is plotting `a+b` over `SBOX[a] + SBOX[b]`.

 ```python
 from mini import * # Import challenge code